 Ah yes, the query letter.
 Feared and dreaded by every writer, it’s the magical key to unlocking the door that leads you to a literary agent.
 There’s a lot of information available on how to query a literary agent, and most of it is useful.
 Today, we’re going to look at a few pro tips for how to query an agent and unlock that door.

 First, only submit a query letter to an agent you’ve done some research on.
 Know their name and use it in your letter.
 Mention a previous book that the agent worked on that you enjoyed, too.
-Here’s an example: “I enjoyed Jen Hatmaker’s For the Love.
+Here’s an example: “I enjoyed Jon Acuff's Soundtracks.
 I saw your name in the acknowledgments section at the back of the book.”
 Mentioning past projects is a small thing that goes a long way with agents, and it lets us know you’ve done your homework.

 A query letter should do two things really well: be brief and specific.
 It needs to be no more than a page long.
 You’ve only got a couple of paragraphs to make an impression.
 Start by using that first paragraph to introduce yourself and any relevant information, like writing awards, previous publications, and related studies.
 Don’t mention the pets you own, unless it relates to the topic of your book.
 Remember: This is limited space, use it wisely.